manuelquinteroc/manuelquinteroc.github.io/_pages/about.md

 Bio
 ======

-Before coming to Cambridge University, I completed a BS in Applied Mathematics and a BA in Economics at [ITAM](https://www.itam.mx/), Mexico, where I graduated with the maximum distinction (Honor mention) from both degrees.
+Before coming to the University of Cambridge, I completed a BS in Applied Mathematics and a BA in Economics at [ITAM](https://www.itam.mx/), Mexico, where I graduated with the maximum distinction (Honor mention) from both degrees.

 ------